Questo articolo è pubblicato anche in italiano qui.

-Recently, I have been delving deeper into the archaeological and documentary records, looking for evidence of the many weird and wonderful ingredients that are incorporated into Roman breads, as this is an integral (and achievable) aspect in exploring the sensory interpretations of Roman breads.
+As a part of my ongoing research into Roman breads and the Panis Quadratus, I have been delving deeper into the archaeological and documentary records, looking for evidence of the many weird and wonderful ingredients that are incorporated into Roman breads, as this is an integral aspect of exploring the sensory aspects and preferences of Roman bread-making.
 Taste and texture are determined by the ingredients and food technologies that were used in the Roman Mediterranean.
-We often see the words ‘spelt’ and ‘farro’ being used when referencing Roman bread ingredients but this is only a fraction of the big picture.
-There was so much more involved in Roman bread-making than just the flour that held the loaf together, so many variables, which is why I have decided to write a series of posts about the many varieties of Roman breads and the key ingredients found within them… For this installment, we will explore an unusual bread offering… while asking ourselves: “Why don’t we make bread like this anymore??!!”
+We often see the words ‘spelt’ and ‘wheat’ being used when referencing Roman bread ingredients but this is only a fraction of the big picture.
+There was so much more involved in Roman bread-making than just the flour that held the loaf together, so many variables, which is why I have decided to write a series of posts about the many varieties of Roman breads and the key ingredients found within them… For this installment, we will explore an unusual bread offering… while asking ourselves: “Why don’t we make bread like this anymore?!”

 While doing some recent research into Classical Mediterranean food frescoes in the 1st century AD, I stumbled upon an intriguing passage written by Philostratus, a Greek-born Imperial Roman-era sophist who settled in Rome.
 The passage describes a food still-life painting, and a Greek hospitality concept called: xenia.
 In these paintings we may encounter scenes of food being presented to guests themselves or just still-life depictions of food meant to be viewed by an observer that is external to the painting.
 The painting Philostratus refers to depicts food provisions that are offered to an esteemed guest to inform them of what has been procured for them during their visit.
 What a privilege that must have been!
 But why make a big fuss and commission an artist to paint a bunch of figs and rabbits on a board, you ask?
 Why not just slip a wax tablet under the chamber door with today’s menu like the Room Service order-card at the Marriott?
 Well, what’s telling about this convention, which is possibly what we are witnessing in other Roman-era food frescoes as well, is that it’s likely a bit of ‘food-flaunting’ but it is also a visual representation of food-stuffs portrayed and observed by people who may be illiterate.
 The majority of people in the Classical Mediterranean were illiterate with the exception of some scribes, poets, playwrights or educated members of the elite classes who made up a small percentage of the population who communicated and recorded history, science, nature, laws, theatrical works and poetry in the documentary record.
 These records, of course, also include more specific and brief administrative written communications such as epigraphy and graffiti which can be found painted on amphorae or the walls of Pompeii or commemorative writings carved into stele and other forms of monumental architecture.